dot-layer/blog/content/blog/2020-08-19-train-a-sequence-model-with-poutyne/index.en.md

 using different seeds and report the mean and standard deviation of each metric over all experiments rather than the result of a single training.
 Let's try something else.

 ### Zero Shot Evaluation
-Since we have at our disposition other country addresses, let's see if our model has really learned a typical address sequence or if it has simply learned all the cases (know as memorization).
+Since we have at our disposition addresses from other countries, let's see if our model has really learned a typical address sequence or if it has simply learned all the cases (know as memorization).

 We will test our model on three different types of datasets